secretstartups/handbook/customer-success/tam/services/infrastructure-upgrade/index.html.md

    ensures that the customer's hardware upgrade plan is sufficient and that the migration can be performed with minimal interruption.
 Migrations of this size often take at least three months to plan and execute.
-1. Should a customer choose not to procure Professional Services, a TAM can provide relevant documentation e.g. for [Reference architectures](https://docs.gitlab.com/ee/administration/reference_architectures/#available-reference-architectures) but won't provide a detailed hardware upgrade plan.
+1. Should a customer choose not to procure Professional Services, a CSM can provide relevant documentation e.g. for [Reference architectures](https://docs.gitlab.com/ee/administration/reference_architectures/#available-reference-architectures) but won't provide a detailed hardware upgrade plan.
    1. Other internal teams (Product, Quality, Support, etc.) may assist if specific questions arise.
-1. Once a hardware upgrade plan is created, either via Professional Services or by the customer, the TAM shares the plan with Support.
+1. Once a hardware upgrade plan is created, either via Professional Services or by the customer, the CSM shares the plan with Support.
 The Support team will review the plan for feedback..
 1. During a non-ProServ assisted migration, if the customer encounters problems during the migration itself, then Support will be the primary point of contact via our support process.

 ## Architecture review

-When a customer is planning an infrastructure upgrade, they may want to review their proposed architecture with their TAM.
-Likewise, the TAM should be asking the customer for an architecture diagram and ensuring that they are following one of our [reference architectures](https://docs.gitlab.com/ee/administration/reference_architectures/).
+When a customer is planning an infrastructure upgrade, they may want to review their proposed architecture with their CSM.
+Likewise, the CSM should be asking the customer for an architecture diagram and ensuring that they are following one of our [reference architectures](https://docs.gitlab.com/ee/administration/reference_architectures/).

 ### Deviating from reference architecture

 If a customer's proposed architecture deviates from the reference architecture for their intended scale, there is a defined process to ensure the best result for the customer.
-This involves a review between the TAM and the customer, and a final validation from Support.
+This involves a review between the CSM and the customer, and a final validation from Support.

 1. Ensure that the customer knows about, and has reviewed, the [reference architecture](https://docs.gitlab.com/ee/administration/reference_architectures/) appropriate for their user count and/or scalability requirements.
 1. Discuss with the customer how they could revise their architecture to match the reference.